Scaling Generalist Data-Analytic Agents: Training and Inference Details

 \section{Training and Inference Details}

 We use LlamaFactory \citep{llama_factory} for SFT training and verl \citep{verl} for RL training.
 For SFT, our learning rate is $1e-5$ with a warmup ratio of $0.1$ and a cosine decay schedule.
 Our global batch size is set to $16$.
 For RL, we use a learning rate of $1e-6$.
-The batch size is $16$ with a mini batch size of $2$.
+The batch size is $32$ with a mini batch size of $4$.
 The rollout temperature is $0.7$, the top-p is $1.0$, and the group size $G$ is $4$.
 We schedule $\gamma$ via cosine decay, annealing from a peak of $0.9$ to a valley of $0.05$.
 At test time, we fix the temperature to $0.7$, top-p to $0.95$, and an inference batch size of 5 for all evaluations.
+For all the processes, the maximum number of interaction rounds $\mathcal{T}$ is set to 10.
+Each of the training experiments can be run on a machine with 8 80G A100 GPUs within 2 days.
 The detailed hyperparameters employed in {\ours} are presented in Tab.\ref{tab:hyperparameters}.